shaik1002/biggitlabbomb/doc/development/cicd/index.md

 There are two ways of marking builds as "stuck" and drop them.

 1. When a build is created, [`Ci::PipelineCreation::DropNotRunnableBuildsService`](https://gitlab.com/gitlab-org/gitlab/-/blob/v16.0.4-ee/ee/app/services/ci/pipeline_creation/drop_not_runnable_builds_service.rb) checks for upfront known conditions that would make jobs not executable:
     - If there is not enough [CI/CD Minutes](#compute-quota) to run the build, then the build is immediately dropped with `ci_quota_exceeded`.
     - [In the future](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/121761), if the project is not on the plan that available runners for the build require via `allowed_plans`, then the build is immediately dropped with `no_matching_runner`.
 1. If there is no available Runner to pick up a build, it is dropped after 1 hour by [`Ci::StuckBuilds::DropPendingService`](https://gitlab.com/gitlab-org/gitlab/-/blob/v16.0.4-ee/app/services/ci/stuck_builds/drop_pending_service.rb).
     - If a job is not picked up by a runner in 24 hours it is automatically removed from the processing queue after that time.
     - If a pending job is **stuck**, when there is no runner available that can process it, it is removed from the queue after 1 hour.
     - In both cases the job's status is changed to `failed` with an appropriate failure reason.

 #### The reason behind this difference

-Compute minutes quota mechanism is handled early when the job is created because it is a constant decision for most of the time.
+CI Minutes quota mechanism is handled early when the job is created because it is a constant decision for most of the time.
 Once a project exceeds the limit, every next job matching it will be applicable for it until next month starts.
 Of course, the project owner can buy additional minutes, but that is a manual action that the project need to take.